Pharaonic/laravel-readable/README.md

 ## Documentation

-You can find the detailed documentation here in [Laravel Readable Documentation](https://pharaonic.io/package/2-laravel/14-readable).
+You can find the detailed documentation here in [Laravel Readable Documentation](https://pharaonic.io/packages/laravel/readable).

 ## Contributing

 Thank you for considering contributing to this package!
 Be one of Pharaonic team.

-## Pharaonic Sponsors

-We would like to extend our thanks to the following sponsors for funding Pharaonic packages development.
-If you are interested in becoming a sponsor, please visit the Pharaonic [Liberapay page](https://en.liberapay.com/Pharaonic) or [Patreon page](https://patreon.com/Pharaonic).

 ## License